yeoshuheng/LC-LoRA/README.md

 ### Credits

+Built with guidance and support from Prof. Ooi Wei Tsang (NUS).

 Design of the mechanism inspired by the following works:

 1. Yu Chen, Zhenming Liu, Bin Ren & Xin Jin's [On Efficient Construction of Checkpoints.](https://arxiv.org/abs/2009.13003)